Fierrez/C-Group-Live-Coding-Sub/README.md

 # C++ GROUP LIVE CODING TASK

 1. Getting the average of three numbers
-Write the C++ source code that outputs the average of three numbers.
+Write the java source code that outputs the average of three numbers.
 Let the values of the three numbers be, 10, 20 and 45.
 The expected screen output is, number 1 = 10 number 2 = 20 number 3 = 45